Lessons from the Argentine Perspective

 The inclusion of this collective action clause constituted a new important feature of the New Securities, which greatly reduced the chances of holdout litigation occurring again in the future.

 The Lock Law

 In an attempt to put pressure on the holders of the defaulted securities to participate in the First Offer, in addition to the RUFO clause, the Argentine Republic adopted two measures.

 First, the prospectus for the offer stated that eligible securities not exchanged pursuant to the offer would remain outstanding.
-Argentina had stated that it had no intention of resuming payments on any eligible securities that remained outstanding after expiry of the offer.
+Argentina had stated that it had no intention of resuming payments on any eligible securities that remained outstanding after the offer expired.

-Second, on 9 February 2005, Congress passed Law No. 26,017 (known as the Lock Law), which, with respect to all defaulted securities not tendered in the First Offer, (1) prohibited the government from reopening any additional exchanges after expiry of the First Offer (which occurred on 25 February 2005), (2) prohibited the government from conducting any type of in-court, out-of-court or private settlement, and (3) required the government to remove all defaulted securities from listings on all domestic and foreign markets and exchanges.
+Second, on 9 February 2005, Congress passed Law No. 26,017 (known as the Lock Law), which, with respect to all defaulted securities not tendered in the First Offer, (1) prohibited the government from reopening any additional exchanges after the First Offer expired on 25 February 2005, (2) prohibited the government from conducting any type of in-court, out-of-court or private settlement, and (3) required the government to remove all defaulted securities from listings on all domestic and foreign markets and exchanges.